romeerez/orchid-orm/packages/docs/src/guide/building-a-sample-app.md

       // offset parameter is optional, and it is fine to pass `undefined` to the .offset method .offset(req.query.offset);

-    // filtering articles by author, tag and other relations by using `whereExists` if (req.query.author) {
+    // filtering articles by author, tag, and other relations by using `whereExists` if (req.query.author) {
       query = query.whereExists('author', (q) =>
         q.where({ username: req.query.author })